stomp/stomp-spec/src/stomp-specification-1.2.md

 * scope and uniqueness of subscription and transaction identifiers

-* sequential processing of frames (FIXME: not yet done...)
+* meaning of the `RECEIPT` frame with regard to previous frames

 ### Design Philosophy